6 Best E-commerce Platforms of 2025: My Review

 - Wix Review, Ram S.

-Ecwid was not a tool that was familiar to me before this testing, but I am glad I stumbled upon this super easy-to-use tool!
+Ecwid was not a tool that was familiar to me before this testing, but I am glad I stumbled upon this super-easy-to-use tool!
+As per G2 Data, it caters almost exclusively to small businesses, with 97% Small-Business and only 3% Mid-Market representation.

 If you are like me and dread complicated tech setups, you’ll appreciate Ecwid’s effortless-to-use design.
 The step-by-step setup guide walked me through everything, from uploading my product images to configuring payment options.
 I especially liked how the dashboard provided clear prompts for tasks like connecting a domain or enabling shipping options.